-The Board of Trustees consists of five independent Trustees, Messrs.
-Murphy, Munn, Stephens (retiring), Turple and Walker.
-Mr. Sahi is the Chairman and Chief Executive Officer of Morguard.
+The Board of Trustees consists of four independent Trustees, Messrs.
+Murphy, Munn, Turple and Walker.
+Mr. Sahi is the Chairman, President and Chief Executive Officer of the Trust.
 As he is not an independent Trustee, Mr. Munn acts as Lead trustee.